Semrush vs Ahrefs: Which SEO Tool Should You Choose?

 • New AI Content Helper (paid add-on ~$99-299/month)

-• Analyzes top-ranking pages and highlights competitor topics and subtopics
+• Analyzes top-ranking pages and highlights competitor topics and subtopics to identify content gaps

 • Generates content with SEO scores and suggests title tags and meta descriptions